-Students in the RN4, ABS, and RN-BS Degree in Nursing Online Program who fail two courses, whether the same or different nursing courses, will be dismissed automatically from the program.
+Students in the RN4, ABS, and RN-BS programs who fail two courses, whether the same or different nursing courses, will be dismissed automatically from the program.